Creative headline writer

 The purpose of a headline is to attract the audience through shock or surprise.
 A subheadline builds on top of and provides context to the headline.
 Subheadlines explain the circumstances behind a particular headline.
 They add new information, explain the facts behind a particular event, or simply reinforce the main title.

-A newspaper article without subheadings feels like a long essay, making it extremely boring.
-Subheadlines in newspapers provide a breathing space for the reader where they can stop and consider the main point of the article carefully.
+A newspaper article without subheadings feels like a long essay, making it extremely boring or daunting.
+Subheadlines in newspapers provide a breathing space for the reader where they can pause and digest the main point of the article carefully.

 How to Write A Killer Newspaper Subheadline